ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 ---
-title: Enable Azure AD SSO connections with your OVHcloud account
+title: Enabling Azure AD SSO connections with your OVHcloud account
 slug: connect-saml-sso-azure-ad
-excerpt: "Find out how to link your Azure AD to your OVHcloud account using SAML 2.0"
+excerpt: "Find out how to associate your Azure Active Directory to your OVHcloud account using SAML 2.0"
 section: 'Advanced use'
 order: 02
 updated: 2023-04-05